SAP-archive/teched2020-DEV164/exercises/ex1/README.md

 1. Click the &#9654; icon in the left icon bar.
 <br><br>![](images/01_02_0010.png)<br><br>

-2. Click the &plusb; icon to add a new configuration to *Run Configurations*.
+2. Click the &plusb; icon to add a new configuration to *Run Configurations*, after a short delay, a list pops up at the top in the center of your screen.
 <br><br>![](images/01_02_0020.png)<br><br>

-3. After a short delay, a list pops up at the top in the center of your screen.
-Here, select the module *SensorsTest* that you've just created.
+3. Select the module *SensorsManager* that you've just created.
 <br><br>![](images/01_02_0030.png)<br><br>

 4. Specify your desired html site.
 Select *index.html* as the runnable file.